dzuk-mutant/blockchain/info/faq.md

 Hey, this FAQ is mainly about hate speech, since this is the source of most of the hang-ups about blocklisting.

 ---

+### Why did you call it BLOCKchain?

+Because the typical kinds of people who are targeted by this blocklist really cryptocurrencies (which use blockchains as their basis).
+Neo-nazis use them frequently for donations, ancaps and neo-feudalists love them from a philosophical angle, despite the fact it guzzles electricity and provides nothing of intrinsic value.

+Blockchain itself is quite an over-hyped and useless technology for most applications too.

+So for all these reasons I felt it would be fun and catchy to appropriate it for the purposes of blocking.

+---

 ### Do you just block right-wing people?